kettcards/web2print/readme.md

 * JDK 11, we recommand [AdoptOpenJDK](https://adoptopenjdk.net/releases.html)

-* JAVA_HOME - enviroment variable which contains a valid path to the JDK
+* the JAVA_HOME enviroment variable has to be set to a valid path to a JDK

+* Internet connection (for the first build)

 ## Build: